deansher/Cy/doc/dependency_management.md

 ========================

-Each Cy package has a version number with syntax and semantics defined at http://semver.org/ (v2.0.0-rc.1).
+Each Cy package has a version number with syntax and semantics defined at http://semver.org/ (specifically the v2.0.0-rc.1 version of that standard).
 The version number is declared in the `package` statement at the top of the package definition file.

 There is a central registry of all public Cy packages in github:
-`git@github.com:deansher/cy-packages.git`.
+`https://github.com/Cy-Hub/cy-packages`.
 If you want to make your package public, submit a pull request to update this registry.
 (Include a suggestion for how to verify that you own the domain name or public website path used to construct the package names you are claiming.)

 The directory structure of the registry corresponds to Cy package structure, with each package `jack+advent.com/xyzzy/plugh` being represented by a "package registry file" `plugh.txt` in the directory `jack+advent.com/xyzzy`.
-Each line of a package registry file has four whitespace-separated values on a single line with no other delimiters:
+Each line of a package registry file has four whitespace-separated values with no other delimiters:

 * the minimum version number covered by this line of the file